SoCrespo/azure_chatgpt_requester/README.md

 You need to provide the following configuration parameters when creating an instance of `AzureChatGPTRequester`:

+Mandatory:
 - `api_base`: Base URL of the GPT model in Azure.
 - `api_key`: API key to access the GPT model.
 - `api_version`: Version of the GPT model.
 - `deployment_name`: Name of the deployment of the GPT model on Azure.

+Optional:
 - `assistant_message` (optional): An optional prompt to the GPT model to orientate the conversation tone.
+Default is "You are a concise assistant".
 - `temperature`: Temperature parameter of the GPT model.
 It controls the randomness of the generated responses.
 A lower value makes the responses more conservative.
+Default is 0.1.
 - `timeout_connect`: Timeout in seconds to reach the GPT model.
+Default is 10 seconds.
 - `timeout_read`: Timeout in seconds to read the response from the GPT model.
+Default is 60 seconds.
 - `initial_sleep_time`: Initial sleep time in seconds before retrying to reach the GPT model.
+Default is 10 second.
 - `max_retries`: Maximum number of retries to reach the GPT model in case of timeouts.
+Default is 3.
 - `token_limit`: Maximum number of tokens to send to the GPT model.
-The GPT 3.5 standard model has a limit of 4,096 tokens.
+Default is the GPT 3.5 standard model limit of 4,096 tokens.

 ## Retry Strategy